UG-SaltyFish/Team-SaltyFish/README.md

 Packages of react-google-login and react-facebook-login are necessary for Google and Facebook login.<br>

 ### Heroku:<br>
-In the package.json, it needs to install the package and some parameters.<br>
+In the package.json, you need to define some information, scripts and dependencies.
+Please make sure your Node.js is v12/v14/v16, and all the listed dependencies are in single correct version.<br>
 ```
 {
-  "name": "it-project",
+  "name": "Team-SaltyFish",
   "version": "1.0.0",
   "description": "",
   "main": "server.js",